 Your Social Media for Loan Application Evaluation:

-While the bureau score is an important input for evaluation, there are other parameters which provide comfort to lenders.
+While the bureau score is an important input for evaluation, there are other parameters that provide comfort to lenders.
 Lenders analyze your capacity to repay by analyzing your incomes and costs.

 Some interesting parameters used by some of the NBFCs include analysis of social media profile and digital footprint of businesses.